-You will normally have an undergraduate honours degree or a degree-equivalent postgraduate diploma or a professional qualification.
+You will normally have an undergraduate UK honours degree or international equivalent or a degree-equivalent postgraduate diploma or a professional qualification.
 Alternatively, you may be admitted if you can demonstrate appropriate knowledge and skills at honours degree standard.
-In addition you also need to submit a Digital Portfolio.

 Months of entry

-The MA/MFA Contemporary Curating explores the notion of exhibition practice in contemporary culture, and considers curatorial methods and strategies in the context of the gallery and museum, as well as in projects such as biennials, public art works and commissions.
-The programme is interdisciplinary in its structure and content and considers ways in which different kinds of art works and projects are mediated through the exhibition process.
-It shares the interests of the Research Councils’ strategic theme of Capitalising on the UK’s cultural assets.
+MA/MFA Contemporary Curating explores the notion of exhibition practice in contemporary culture and considers curatorial methods and strategies in the context of the gallery and museum, as well as in projects such as biennials, public art works and commissions.
+The course considers ways in which different kinds of art works and projects are mediated through the exhibition process.

 Qualification and course duration